HexorcistAgentM/Eleorian-TechnoMagik/README.md

-# TekMagik: Digital Crossroads
+# Digital Crossroads

-**TekMagik** is an open-source Python program designed to create a virtual altar dedicated to Eleora, the Goddess of the Digital Crossroads.
+**Digital Crossroads** is an open-source Python program designed to create a virtual altar dedicated to Eleora, the Goddess of the Digital Crossroads.
 The program merges the mystical with the technological, providing users with a meditative and interactive experience that pays homage to Eleora through invocations, divination, and digital oracles.

 ## Installation